 Over the years, YYGS has expanded from two sessions with 300 students to twelve sessions with 2,400 students.
 The program currently offers four academic tracks which focus on STEM, social science, interdisciplinary, and humanities subjects, respectively.
 While YYGS has grown in size, the program is still dedicated to facilitating small-scale conversations, with about 200 students per session and 12:1 student-to-teacher ratio.

-Note: Due to complications resulting from the COVID-19 pandemic, YYGS cancelled its Summer 2020 campus program and launched a pilot virtual program called “YYGS Connect.”
+Due to complications resulting from the COVID-19 pandemic, YYGS shifted its Summer 2020 and 2021 programs to a virtual program called “YYGS Connect.”